littlereddotdata/jekyll-now/about.md

 permalink: /about/
 ---

-Data Worker, always learning.
+Charting a journey through the tech space.

 ### More Information

-I'm also interested in the history behind the tech industry
+Technical skills are not my only focus.
+I'm also interested in how technology mixes with history, fads and human behaviour to build our world.

 ### Contact me